- 754 views

 - Spend time in the majestic Maluti Mountains of Golden Gate National Park, where you can tour the local historic sites.

-- Take a trip to Lion Park in Johannesburg, a wildlife conservation dedicated to Transvaal lions.
+- Go to Lion Park while traveling in Johannesburg, a wildlife conservation dedicated to Transvaal lions.

 - Learn about the diverse culture and biodiversity at Mapungubwe National Park, a UNESCO World Heritage site.